edwinsyarief/simple-microservices-demo/README.md

 ```

 ## Setup
-The listing service has been built already.
-You need to build the remaining two components: the user service and the public API layer.

 The first priority would be to get the listing service up and running!
 You will need Python 3 to run the example.
+The second priority is to run the user service and the last is the public api.
+Both user service and public API requires Go to run, make sure it is already installed.
+If not you can go to `https://go.dev/dl` and download the installer.

+### Run the listing service

 ### Install pip
 pip is a handy tool to install libraries/dependencies for your python programs. pip should already come installed on your system.
 Head over to https://pip.pypa.io/en/stable/installing/ for steps to install pip if it's not available.